 This year I decided to go citrusy and the coin toss went to the lime.
 Limes are available year around and are typically used as an accent flavor.
 Most of the time we’re going to get the Persian lime (looks like a lemon, only green and smaller).
 Their acid content is higher than a lemon so their taste is more citrusy and intense.
 Tahitian limes and Key limes are smaller, more acidic, more expensive and less readily available.
 So if you find them and you want to use them, know you’re going to have to pay lots more.
 With what you’ve probably already laid out for the rest of your meals, well, you do the math.

 When buying your limes, pick ones with smooth skins.
 Avoid ones with brown spots or that looked dried out.
 A lime should be heavy for its size and give slightly when pressed.
 Whole fresh limes will last about 10 days when refrigerated and about five days when cut.
 You will need more than you think as they don’t have much juice in them and getting the zest off is an exercise in frustration.
 Keep trying though – the bottled stuff just doesn’t do any recipe justice.

 The recipes below are super simple, can be made ahead of time and can be served anytime of the year.

 - 1 Tablespoon plus ½ cup (1 stick) unsalted margarine

-1 teaspoon chipotle powder
+- 1 teaspoon chipotle powder

 - ½ cup honey

 - 1/3 cup fresh lime juice

-1 teaspoon kosher or sea salt
+- 1 teaspoon kosher or sea salt

 - Place the sweet potato wedges in a large bowl.
-Grease a rimmed baking sheet with the 1 tablespoon margarine and set aside.
+Grease a rimmed baking sheet with the 1 Tablespoon margarine and set aside.

 - Whisk in the chipotle powder and then add the honey, lime juice, and salt.
 Bring the mixture to a simmer, stirring constantly.
 Continue simmering for 3 minutes.
 Pour the sauce over the sweet potatoes and toss until coated.

-Place the potato slices in a single layer on the prepared baking sheet.
+- Place the potato slices in a single layer on the prepared baking sheet.
 Drizzling any remaining glaze over the potatoes.
 Cover tightly with aluminum foil.

-Roast, covered, for 40 minutes.
+- Roast, covered, for 40 minutes.
 Remove the foil and baste the potatoes.
 Continue to bake, basting every 10 minutes, for about 20 minutes longer until tender, golden brown.
 Serve immediately, or keep warm in a low oven for up to 30 minutes.
 Baste just before serving.